bahrus/sleds/README.md

 }
 ```

-The example above is the simplest use api, where an entire string dump of the source document is passed in.
-Alternative signatures should be available where the document is passed in as a [stream] (https://streams.spec.whatwg.org/).
+The example above is the simplest use api, where an entire string dump of the source document is passed in, and it is applied to the target object synchronously.

+Alternative signatures should be available where the document is passed in as a [stream] (https://streams.spec.whatwg.org/), and processed asynchronously.